 “He’s just one performer shaking the entire world,” described Jon Pareles, Senior Music Critic of the NY Times.
 Ultimately, Prince turned the horrific weather into his most powerful prop, mixing covers by Queen, The Foo Fighters, and Bob Dylan with originals hits like “Let’s Go Crazy” and “Purple Rain”.
-Watch an NFL film made about Prince’s performance, below.
+Watch an NFL Films mini-doc about Prince’s performance, below.

 Prince Super Bowl Halftime Performance Recap

 Prince – “Purple Rain” – Super Bowl XLI

 Setlist: Prince | Super Bowl Halftime | Dolphin Stadium | Miami, FL | 2/4/07

 1. We Will Rock You